Frequently Asked Questions

 The Society serves as convener, coordinator and catalyst for Honoring Choices Wisconsin.
 To facilitate this approach, the Society:

 - Engages physicians on the importance of advance care planning.

-- Provides a forum for information sharing.
+- Provides a forum for information and resource sharing.

 Please contact Honoring Choices Wisconsin at firstname.lastname@example.org to learn more about what you and your organization can do to participate.